Ain't My Fault

-"Ain't My Fault" is a song by Swedish singer Zara Larsson.
-It was released on 2 September 2016, by TEN Music Group, Epic Records, and Sony Music, as the third single from her second and international debut studio album, So Good.
-The official remix features American rapper Lil Yachty.
+"Ain't My Fault" is a song by Swedish singer-songwriter Zara Larsson from her second studio album So Good (2017).
+It was released on 2 September 2016 through TEN Music Group and Epic Records as the third single from the album.
+The song received positive reviews from critics upon its release and peaked at number one in Sweden, the top ten in Norway and Romania, and the top 20 in ten additional countries.
+It is certified Gold or higher in sixteen countries.
+The remix version of the song features American rapper Lil Yachty.

 Background

 In an interview with Shazam, Larsson said about the first version of the song: "The topic is me talking to a girl about her man, and I basically stole her man, and I'm like, 'It's not my fault that I'm better than you'."
 The song was written in a few hours with MNEK for fun and never intended as a single, but when the studio loved it, her reaction was, "Whoa whoa whoa I can't sing this."
 So she changed the lyrics of the song to reflect her values: "I would never be proud of stealing a girl's man and sing about it, it would be very not me."